tommasopau/FL_Simulator/README.md

    ```

 3. **Access the Application**

    - Open your browser and navigate to `http://localhost:8501`
    - The backend API runs on `http://localhost:8000`

+4. **Run Simulations Directly**
+   For a faster and more flexible way to run simulations, you can directly execute the `simulationResearch.py` script.
+This approach allows you to bypass the full frontend/backend setup.

+   - **Edit the Configuration File**: Update the `config.yaml` file with your desired parameters, such as model type, dataset, training settings, attack type, and aggregation strategy.
+Example:

+     ```yaml
+     model:
+       type: ZalandoCNN

+     dataset:
+       dataset: fashion_mnist
+       num_clients: 50
+       alpha: 0.5
+       batch_size: 64
+       partition_type: non_iid

+     training:
+       global_epochs: 20
+       local_epochs: 3
+       learning_rate: 0.001
+       sampled_clients: 40

+     attack:
+       attack: min_max
+       num_attackers: 12

+     aggregation:
+       aggregation_strategy: KeTS
+     ```

+   - **Run the Script**: Execute the simulation with:

+     ```bash
+     python simulationResearch.py
+     ```

+   - **View Results**: The results, including final accuracy and configuration details, will be appended to `results.txt` in the project directory.

+   This method is ideal for researchers who want quick iterations and direct control over the simulation logic.

 ### 🐳 Docker Deployment